 The healthcare landscape is changing and challenging the way we currently educate the workforce.
 Bond University’s Master of Healthcare Innovations is an Australian first.
 Students will learn how to analyse healthcare systems and explore how contemporary, evidence-based health, educational, business and research practices can create more effective, efficient and sustainable systems.
 Bond University’s postgraduate degrees will make sure you stand out from the crowd.

-Our Master of Healthcare Innovations Single Subject Offerings* puts you in control to choose what you want to experience – enrol in a subject of your choice relative to your chosen field.
+Our Master of Healthcare Innovations Single Subject Offerings are a great professional development opportunity- enrol in a subject of your choice relative to your chosen field.”

-For each subject studied at Bond University, you will have access to 10 weeks of guided online learning and multi-day intensive workshops.
+For each subject studied at Bond University, you will have access to multiday intensive workshops.
 You will be able to prepare for and consolidate your learning from the intensive workshops in your own time, using a range of online learning resources.
 Further, you will have the opportunity to deepen your learning by submitting up to 3 different forms of assessment over the 12 week semester.

 *The Master of Healthcare Innovations Single Subject Offerings do no meet student visa requirements for International students.

 - HPER71-110: Evidence Based Practice and Policy (January and September):